Reparo: Loss-Resilient Generative Codec for Video Conferencing: Related Work

 To enhance the use of domain knowledge, many recent visual generative models have adopted a two-stage design \cite{OordVK17, razavi2019generating, chang2022maskgit, yu2021vector, LeeKKCH22}.
-First, they learn to represent the target domain using a visual token dictionary.
-Each visual token corresponds to a patch in the image and serves as a high-level abstraction of the visual world.
+First, they learn to represent the target domain using a visual token codebook.
+Each visual token corresponds to a patch in the image and the codebook serves as a high-level abstraction of the visual world.
 Generation is then performed in this token space, similar to text generative models.
-These models have shown impressive performance in image generative tasks, such as text-to-image synthesis \cite{rombach2022high} and image editing \cite{li2022mage}.
+These models have shown impressive performance in image generative tasks, such as text-to-image synthesis \cite{rombach2022high, chang2023muse} and image editing \cite{li2022mage}.

 Given these capabilities, generative models are well-suited for loss-resilient video conferencing.
 Our work is the first to apply such advances to synthesize video conferencing frames when packet losses occur.
-By conditioning on the received data, our method can generate video frames identical to the original frames, achieving loss-resilient video conferencing.
+By conditioning on (i.e., prompting with) the received data, our method can generate video frames identical to the original frames, achieving loss-resilient video conferencing.

-\section{\name Design}
+\section{\namereparo Design}